This post contains affiliate links.

 A bright blue emu egg in a nest.

-EMU eggs are large, dark green eggs that come from the emu bird.
-They have a rich flavor and can be used in cooking and baking.
-However, they are not as widely available as other types of eggs.
-The Emu egg farm craze of the 1990s fizzled quickly leaving these eggs to be a novelty.
+Emu eggs are large, dark green eggs that look like large avocados.
+They have a rich flavor and can be used in lieu of chicken eggs.
+They are not, however, as widely available as other types of eggs unless maybe you live near an emu farm.
+The emu egg farm craze of the 1990s fizzled quickly leaving these eggs as a novelty.

 Goose Eggs